Hes-Siemelink/instacli/instacli-spec/core-concepts/File organization.md

 Hello Hes!
 ```

 The commands in a file are just dictionary keys.
-We run into trouble if we want to use the same command again:
+We run into trouble if we want to use the same key again.

-This won't work because it's invalid Yaml.
+For example, this won't work because it's invalid Yaml:

 ```yaml
 Print: Hello